 Summary: In this blog, we’ve tried to compile everything there is to know about QuickBooks Company File Repair.
 A QuickBooks Company File (QBW) can become corrupt due to several reasons like large file size, improper system shutdown, virus attack, etc. The blog outlines these and other possible causes of the QuickBooks company file corruption, how you can know about it (symptoms), how to prevent this from happening.
 Also, it describes how corruption in QBW file can be fixed through free as well as professional QuickBooks File Repair tools.
-If you’ve been waiting for a concise guide about repairing QuickBooks file, well, this is your lucky day!

-The Intuit database behind QuickBooks is quite competent in handling business pressure and growing demands.
+The Intuit database behind QuickBooks® is quite competent in handling business pressure and growing demands.
 However, like all other databases, it is prone to problems every now and then.
 Corruption in QuickBooks Company File is a common problem faced by users.
 And a corrupt QBW file cannot be opened and used until it is repaired.

 How to Identify Corruption in QuickBooks Company file?